 - Determine the level of membership.

-- Complete the appropriate form and email to info “at” arisc.org or mail to the address below.
+- Complete the appropriate form (online or digital) and email to info “at” arisc.org or mail to the address below.
 Institutional Members will need to submit a hard copy of their membership form.

 American Research Institute of the South Caucasus

 - Submit annual membership fee (online or check).

 Please note the membership year begins October 1 and ends September 30 regardless of when an individual or institution has joined during the calendar year.
 Members may renew their membership until January 1 of each year.

 - Members may be eligible to apply for the ARISC Graduate/Postdoctoral Fellowship competition.